-Alternatively, you can opt to stand in the yard, where you'll jostle for space with the crowd as the cheapest ticketholders would have done in Shakespeare's time.
+Alternatively, you can opt to stand in the yard, where you'll jostle for space with the crowd as the cheapest ticket holders would have done in Shakespeare's time.
 Although you have to stand for the duration of the performance, you get an authentic insight into historical live-action performance and the chance to be very close to the heart of the stage.

-Wherever you decide to sit or stand, as you watch a performance bear in mind that modern-day fire regulations mean the theater has less than half the capacity of the original.
+Wherever you decide to sit or stand, as you watch a performance bear in mind that modern-day fire regulations mean the theatre has less than half the capacity of the original.
 In Elizabethan times you'd have been fighting for space in the yard or on your bench with twice the number of people.

-Many of the performances here are experimental in nature and reflect the original conditions of the theater, deliberately avoiding the use of modern lighting or sound engineering and instead using only the actors' voices, live music on period instruments and plenty of actor-audience interaction.
+Many of the performances here are experimental in nature and reflect the original conditions of the theatre, deliberately avoiding the use of modern lighting or sound engineering and instead using only the actors' voices, live music on period instruments and plenty of actor-audience interaction.